nicolasard/personalStuff/Maven.md

 ### Maven
-This is my personal quick guide of how to use maven.
+This is my personal quick guide of how to use maven and what are my favourites plugin you can use.

 #### Profiles
 https://maven.apache.org/guides/introduction/introduction-to-profiles.html